Crispy, crunchy, easy-to-make sugar-free crackers that you can customize to fit your allergies, dietary needs, and taste!

 - All chickpea flour

-- All spelt, kamut, or whole wheat flour (not gluten-free, obviously)
+- All spelt, kamut, or whole wheat flour (not gluten-free)

-There are myriad combinations, and they all work!
+There are myriad combinations to try.
 The biggest difference I've noticed is that some flours need a bit more water, buckwheat in particular.

 I also vary the spices I add; my favorites include: